luisalvarez246/Adventure_Time_API/README.md

 ### Prerequisites
 Before running the Adventure Time REST API, make sure you have the following installed:

-Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher
-MySQL database
+- MySQL database (you can set it up with XAMPP or similar)
-Git
+- Git (local)

 ### Installation
 Clone the repository: